upstarter/acts_as_reviewable/README.md

 ## Views

-ActsAsReviewable comes with no view templates (etc.) because of already stated reasons, but basic rating mechanism is trivial to implement (in this example, I'm using HAML because I despise ERB):
+ActsAsReviewable comes with no view templates (etc.), but basic rating mechanism is trivial to implement (in this example, I'm using HAML because I despise ERB):

 Example: *app/views/posts/show.html.haml*